facebook/create-react-app/packages/react-scripts/template/README.md

 * If the watcher doesn’t see a file called `index.js` and you’re referencing it by the folder name, you [need to restart the watcher](https://github.com/facebookincubator/create-react-app/issues/1164) due to a Webpack bug.
 * Some editors like Vim and IntelliJ have a “safe write” feature that currently breaks the watcher.
 You will need to disable it.
 Follow the instructions in [“Working with editors supporting safe write”](https://webpack.github.io/docs/webpack-dev-server.html#working-with-editors-ides-supporting-safe-write).
 * If your project path contains parentheses, try moving the project to a path without them.
 This is caused by a [Webpack watcher bug](https://github.com/webpack/watchpack/issues/42).
-* On Linux and OS X, you might need to [tweak system settings](https://webpack.github.io/docs/troubleshooting.html#not-enough-watchers) to allow more watchers.
+* On Linux and macOS, you might need to [tweak system settings](https://webpack.github.io/docs/troubleshooting.html#not-enough-watchers) to allow more watchers.

 If none of these solutions help please leave a comment [in this thread](https://github.com/facebookincubator/create-react-app/issues/659).